 This article will try in a fun way define some cultural and behavioural differences between the two countries.
 Of course this is just something generalized and not every Portuguese and Spanish follow these same rules.

 As a general rule we define the Spanish as being extroverted, talkative, expressive, informal and loud speakers.
 As for the Portuguese they are more reserved, speak less and lower, more polite and formal.
 In what formality is concerned the Portuguese win.
 It is the country of doctors and engineers, where the title is really important, too much… On the other side, the Spanish are offended if they are treated formally.

 Something that they don’t agree with and it is not because of the one hour of difference in time zone.
 At noon in Spain they eat something light to entertain our stomach, and they have lunch at 3 pm and dinner at 10 pm.
-Something which is unthinkable in Portugal where we normally have lunch at 1 pm and dinner at 8 pm.
+Something which is unthinkable in Portugal where lunch is normally at 1 pm and dinner at 8 pm.

 Other positive feature which Spanish recognize is the easiness in which Portuguese have in learning foreign languages.
 Mostly thanks to the richness of the Portuguese phonetics.
 Another advantage is that in Portugal we can watch TV or cinema with subtitles.
 This way the ear is more used to the sound of other languages.

 This lack of aptness which Spanish have with foreign languages created a myth among the Portuguese in which they believe that their neighbours translate everything in the Spanish way.
 Really everything… Instead of ”The Rolling Stones” they say ”Las Piedras Rodadas” or instead of ”Johnnie Walker” they have ‘’Juanito Caminante’’.
 It is funny, but don’t laugh in front of a Spanish about that.
 They guarantee, completely shocked that it is really a myth and not true.